Treatments

 Endothelin Receptor Antagonists

-Endothelin receptor Antagonists are oral medications approved to treat patients with pulmonary hypertension to help them feel better (have fewer symptoms), do more (improved exercise ability) and slow down disease progression.
+Endothelin receptor antagonists are oral medications approved to treat patients with PAH to help them feel better (have fewer symptoms), do more (improved exercise ability), and slow disease progression.

 Current ERAs that are FDA-approved in adults include: